 P.S.
 Here’s a little known fact about me, I’m also a photographer.
 Camera equipment and software are not cheap.
 Photographers should not be expected to give their work away for free.

 Pay for the proper photos.
-Because at the end of the day, you get what you pay for.
+Because more often than not, you get what you pay for.

 Who to Use for Paid Stock Photos